fluid-project/jira-to-11ty/src/issues/SJRK-174.md

   ]
 }
 ---
 Incorporate the latest design updates into the Storytelling Tool UI.
-These were provided to Gregor by @@Sepideh Shahi in the form of a PDF rendering along with colour codes and SVG assets.
+These were provided to Gregor by Sepideh Shahi in the form of a PDF rendering along with colour codes and SVG assets.